9x9go/reviews/README.md

 - Population2 for generously giving the well-designed website template.
 - Google, Inc. for free E-mail account, mailbox space, and web host service.

-# Principles of 9 x 9 Go
+# A Study Note on 9 x 9 Go
-## 9 x 9 Go Principles
+## 9 x 9 Go Rules
-Principles of 9 x 9 Go explain how the game of 9 x 9 Go is actually played.
+The rules of 9 x 9 Go describes what Go players are allowed to do when playing Go on 9 x 9 board.
 1. [The rules of 9 x 9 Go](https://9x9go.github.io/reviews/pdf/P001.pdf)

 ## 9 x 9 Go Proverbs